We Inform and Comment -

 Fortunately, some degree of stability now reigns within Groupe Peugeot and it is hoped this will be permanent.
 Governments and their politicians need to recognise that interfering in corporations is way outside their areas of expertise and will only have negative results.
 A political and economic interference concomitant with Brexit, for which Peugeot remains coldly and fully prepared to cut off the sick man of Europe.
 Rumours have it (November 2019) that the joint venture with Dong-

 Current major car/LCV brands held by Groupe Peugeot include Citroen, DS, Vauxhall-

 CEO (Carlos Tavares) was parachuted into the Peugeot Group in 2014 following the latest French re-

-The current position is a progressively commonalised light commercial vehicle ranges leading to shared design and production costs.
+The current position is a progressively commonalised car and light commercial vehicle ranges leading to shared design and production costs.
 Platform-

 Distribution Networks -